HariSekhon/Jenkins/README.md

 That was stupidly simple wasn't it.
 This is the power of shared libraries.

-## Jenkins Job Configurations Backups
+## Jenkins Job Configuration Backups

 Run the `jenkinsBackupJobConfigsPipeline` to periodically commit all Jenkins job configurations to Git.

 Useful because even with Jenkinsfile pipelines, the job config wrapper is not usually revision controlled.

-If you wanted to recreate the job, you'd need this XML config.
+If you wanted to recreate the job pointing to the Jenkinsfile, you'd need the job.xml config.

 Jenkinsfile:
 ```groovy